nextflow-io/nextflow/docs/workflow.md

 A process/workflow output (e.g. `foo.out`) can only be published directly if it contains a single output channel.
 Multi-channel outputs must be published by index or name (e.g. `foo.out[0]` or `foo.out.results`).
 :::

-As shown in the example, workflows can override the publish rules of process and subworkflow outputs.
+As shown in the example, workflows can override the publish targets of process and subworkflow outputs.
 This way, each process and workflow can define some sensible defaults for publishing, which can be overridden by calling workflows as needed.

 By default, all files emitted by the channel will be published into the specified directory.
 If a channel emits list values, any files in the list (including nested lists) will also be published.
 For example: